git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/210_Deploy.md

 alias kl='kubectl -n karpenter logs -l app.kubernetes.io/name=karpenter --all-containers=true -f --tail=20'
 ```

-From now on to invoke the alias and get the logs we can just use:
+From now on to invoke the alias and get the logs we can just use to see if karpenter is launching inferentia node for our mistral pod.

 ```bash
 kl